 Why is every day a “new day” defined by such instability, crisis, and the unknown?

 For many people with autism, the answers are often difficult to understand.
 A trigger is often unseen and completely unexpected.
 Navigating through each new day in fear of the next meltdown, people may feel that they have lost control of their daily lives.
-Yet, in spite of it all, use of technology and mobile health solutions are effective ways to manage such developmental disorder episodes and gain back some of that control.
+Yet, in spite of it all, use of technology and mobile health solutions are effective ways to manage such developmental disability episodes and gain back some of that control.
 And, my friends, that’s the inspiration behind Chronaly’s launch and what we’re about.

-There are many take-aways and among them is that developmental disorders are not just costly to the federal government, but also costly for the children, parents, families, schools, work force, and communities impacted by a diagnosed child or adult.
+There are many take-aways and among them is that developmental disabilities are not just costly to the federal government, but also costly for the children, parents, families, schools, work force, and communities impacted by a diagnosed child or adult.
 Often, we can make the case that the mental and emotional costs endured by parents and families significantly outweigh financial costs.
 Case-In-Point: Jeffrey and his family.

 Scenarios such as Jeffrey and his family led to Chronaly’s launch.
 One day on a beautiful sunny day in Southern California, the co-founders of Chronaly met over coffee near UCLA.
 On agenda was our desire to join forces and launch Chronaly.
-What transpired after that day was the realization that our passion, hearts, and motivations were synchronized to do societal good for not only Lily’s family, but also the millions of children and adults worldwide who struggle with developmental disorders.
+What transpired after that day was the realization that our passion, hearts, and motivations were synchronized to do societal good for not only Lily’s family, but also the millions of children and adults worldwide who struggle with developmental disabilities.

 Join us at Chronaly and support us in making a positive social impact in the lives of children, parents, families, schools, and communities worldwide.